 Microblogs are short pieces of copy or content that are meant to be shared as updates, or used as entries on microblog sites.
-Like in the case of push notification, microblogs have the potential to become difficult to produce when the space is limited and they must follow a SEO scheme.
+Like in the case of push notifications, microblogs have the potential to become difficult to produce when the space is limited and they must follow an SEO scheme.

 I haven’t found a consensus on how many words a microblog is, or after what number of words it ceases to be a microblog and becomes a blog post.
 I would propose these lengths as a guideline: